 Do other schools offering similar training?

 Several schools offer their own brand of spin and unusual attitude training — some are good; some, not so good.
-To help you evaluate other schools and programs, be sure to read my Guidelines for Pilots Seeking All-Attitude Training.
 Some schools that have patterned their training programs after my work are provided on my Links page.
-You can also view a Directory of Aerobatic Schools maintained by the International Aerobatic Club (IAC).
+You can also view a Directory of Aerobatic Schools maintained by the International Aerobatic Club.

-Do I need to have my Private Pilot license to sign up for the Program?
+Do I need to have my Private Pilot license to sign up to train with you?

 No, but I do recommend having your PPL beforehand.
 I don’t want this unique training to confuse any issues related to passing your Private check ride.
-Consider the EMT® Program as your reward to yourself for all the hard work it took to earn your PPL.
+If the EMT Program is your goal, consider it your reward to yourself for all the hard work it took to earn your PPL.

 Do I need any prior aerobatic experience?

 No. The majority of pilots I fly with have neither previous aerobatic experience nor tailwheel experience.